I love Australian Rules Football. It is one of the rare games where you can knock over a player without the ball, which makes it exciting and chaotic.

-Conflicts of interest may raise a red flag to the reader but they certainly don’t invalidate the information the author is presenting.
-For example, just because someone did work for the nuclear power industry, it doesn’t mean that their work looking at the effectiveness of wind power is wrong, it just means you might want to more verify the information more carefully than otherwise.
+Conflicts of interest may raise a red flag to the reader but they certainly don’t mean the information isn’t correct.
+For example, just because someone worked for the nuclear power industry, it doesn’t mean that any information they pass on about the effectiveness of wind power is wrong, it just means you might want to more verify the information more carefully than otherwise, just in case.

 In any case, don’t ignore suggestions of conflicts of interest – they might seem spurious but they’ll damage your reputation.